OuCodes/HigherDOSE-Dashboards/data/slack/exports/mpdm-chris--ingrid--jourdan--anastasia-1.md

 - **2025-07-28 13:34** *Anastasia*: <!channel> From Kylie: TVScientific - very little double attribution from a competitor brand.
 Kylie said she hasn’t heard any negative or partnership issues.
 - **2025-07-30 11:56** *Chris Jacob*: @Anastasia as it regards the response we just got, if we were to agree to their terms, are you aware if Awin has an ability to modify terms for a single affiliate?
 That is what would have to happen to pay them on time, somehow ignore returns, etc
+- **2025-07-31 11:57** *Anastasia*: @Chris Jacob

+The CPA adjustment would be no issue!
+Since there are no returns, we could go in manually and approve all tvscientific orders on a monthly basis.
+However, it would still be longer than 30 days until they received payment.

+If we approved the transactions the last day of every month it would show up on your second invoice (30th or 31st).
+HD has 30 days to pay that invoice, then once paid it will show up on tvscientific's next payment.

+Example:
+-> We approve all July transactions today (7.31)
+-> HD is invoiced today (7.31)
+-> HD pays Awin by 8.31: 30 days
+-> tvscientific recieves payment on their 8.15 invoice Assuming their payment schedule is set to bi-monthly: 15 days

+I would say 45 days is most realistic for them, and we would just have to manually approve / decline their transactions every month.
+- **2025-08-01 11:29** *Chris Jacob*: we can try whatever if TVs understands we will demand fix/formalization if it starts to go well.
+I don't understand how they operate in the Awin ecosystem but expect terms no one else gets
+- **2025-08-01 11:29** *Chris Jacob*: In any case whatever they think they want the terms are needs to be in their contract they present to us\n\n*Reactions: :+1: Anastasia*